 Providing Individuals with Effective Treatment when Other Options Are Limited

-Regular outpatient care focuses on providing patients with access to treatment and support for addiction recovery in a non-residential setting.
-Typically speaking, those entering outpatient substance abuse treatment have already completed a residential program and/or received treatment through an intensive outpatient or partial hospitalization program.
+Regular outpatient rehab treatment focuses on providing patients with access to care and support for addiction recovery in a non-residential setting.
+Typically speaking, those entering outpatient substance abuse treatment have already completed a residential program and/or received treatment through an intensive outpatient or partial hospitalization treatment program or facility.

 Benefits of Outpatient Treatment